History of Paraguay: Early explorers and conquistadors

-Leaving a small force on the northern shore of the broad estuary, Cabot proceeded up the Río Paraná for about 160 km, where he founded a settlement he named Sancti Spiritu.
-He continued upstream for another 800 km, past the junction with the Río Paraguay.
-When navigation became difficult, Cabot turned back, after having obtained some silver objects that the Indians said came from a land far to the west.
-Cabot retraced his route on the Río Paraná and entered the Río Paraguay, trading freely with the Guaraní tribes until a strong force of Agaces (Payaguá) Indians attacked them.
-About 40 km below the site of Asunción, Cabot encountered a tribe of Guaraní in possession of silver objects, perhaps some of the spoils of Garcia's treasure.
-Imagining that he had found the route to the riches of Peru, Cabot renamed the river Río de la Plata.

 Cabot returned to Spain in 1530 and told Emperor Charles V about his discoveries.
-Charles gave permission to Don Pedro de Mendoza to mount an expedition to the Plata basin.
+Charles gave permission to Pedro de Mendoza to mount an expedition to the Plata basin.
 The emperor also named Mendoza governor of the Governorate of New Andalusia and granted him the right to name his successor.
-Mendoza proved to be utterly unsuitable as a leader, and his cruelty nearly undermined the expedition.
-Choosing what was possibly the worst site for the first Spanish settlement in South America, in February 1536 Mendoza built a fort at a place of poor anchorage on the southern side of the Plata estuary on an inhospitable dead-level plain.
+Mendoza proved to be unsuitable as a leader, and his cruelty undermined the expedition.
+Choosing what proved to be a terrible site for the first Spanish settlement in South America, in February 1536 Mendoza built a fort at a place of poor anchorage on the southern side of the Plata estuary on an inhospitable dead-level plain.
 Dusty in the dry season, a bog in the rains, the place was inhabited by the fierce Querandí tribe, who resisted the Spaniards.
-Ignoring these conditions, the Spanish named the outpost Buenos Aires (Nuestra Señora del Buen Ayre).
+The Spanish named the outpost Buenos Aires (Nuestra Señora del Buen Ayre).

-Meanwhile, Juan de Ayolas, who was Mendoza's second-in-command and who had been sent upstream to reconnoiter, returned with corn and news that Cabot's fort at Sancti Spiritu had been abandoned.
-Mendoza dispatched Ayolas to explore a possible route to Peru.
-Accompanied by Domingo Martínez de Irala, Ayolas again sailed upstream until he reached a small bay on the Río Paraguay, which he named Candelaria, the present-day Fuerte Olimpo.
-Appointing Irala his lieutenant, Ayolas ventured into the Chaco and was never seen again.